fo76utils/fo76utils/doc/render.md

 * **-ssaa INT**: Render at 2<sup>N</sup> (double or quadruple) resolution and downsample.
 * **-w FORMID**: Form ID of world, cell, or object to render.
 A table of game and DLC world form IDs can be found in [SConstruct.maps](../SConstruct.maps).
 * **-f INT**: Select output format, 0: 24-bit RGB (default), 1: 32-bit A8R8G8B8, 2: 32-bit A2R10G10B10.
+* **-rq INT**: Set render quality (0 to 15, defaults to 0).
+Normal mapping is enabled at 4 or above, specular/cube map reflections and PBR materials on objects from 8, and from 12 also on terrain.
+Adding 2 to the value implies using the **-a** option (render all object types), while adding 1 implies **-scol 1** (enable the use of pre-combined meshes).

 ##### Note